How to Navigate Fragmented Specialists

 These questions invite a more integrative view without challenging their expertise.

-6. Treat each specialist as a consultant—you integrate
+6. Treat each specialist as one part of the picture

 Specialists provide: